Jan-Erik Leinhos

-Jan-Erik Leinhos (born 14 May 1997) is a German professional footballer who plays as a right-back for USL League One side One Knoxville SC.
+Jan-Erik Leinhos (born 14 May 1997) is a German professional footballer who last played as a right-back for USL League One side One Knoxville SC.

 Amateur and collegiate career

 Leinhos was born in Felsberg, Germany, and played for the academy and senior team of KSV Hessen Kassel before moving to the United States to play college soccer with the Marshall Thundering Herd.

 KSV Hessen Kassel

 Before joining Marshall University, Leinhos played for the academy and senior team of KSV Hessen Kassel, a semi-professional team in the German that played in the Regionalliga Südwest.
 Leinhos joined the club's youth academy in 2013 and went on to play 15 times for the club before moving to the United States.

 College career

 Leinhos played soccer for Marshall University from 2018 until 2021.
 He made a total of 74 appearances and scored 9 goals over four seasons for the team.
 He was a part of the team that won the 2020 NCAA College Cup and won numerous accolades throughout his career.